Bali Packing List Guide on What to Bring, Wear, and More!

 They grip easily on slippery roads and pavements, and they are also not as bulky as other water-resistant sandals.
 Teva has men’s styles as well.

-If you would like something that is slightly cuter to wear, you can get Birkenstock sandals that are waterproof.
+If you want something slightly cuter to wear, you can get Birkenstock sandals that are waterproof.
 I have the regular sandals that I love, and I hear good things about the waterproof option.

 Also, a pair of flip flops for the beach too!